I-am-PUID-0/DUMB_docs/docs/getting-started/index.md

 DUMB combines multiple backend services into a single containerized system to provide:

-- 🔎 **Search and discovery** using Trakt, Plex Watchlists, Overseerr, etc.
+- 🔎 **Search and discovery** using Trakt, Plex Watchlists, Seerr, etc.
 - ⚡ **Real-Debrid integration** for content fetching via Zurg
 - ☁️ **Remote mounting** of Debrid storage using rclone
 - 🧠 **Metadata caching** with Zilean